 If you have any queries please contact the DiMeN DTP Manager, Dr Emily Goodall: email@example.com

-Proposals will be evaluated by a cross-institutional panel against the following equally weighted criteria.
+Proposals will be evaluated and scored by a cross-institutional panel against the following equally weighted criteria.

-2. How the MRC DTP student would add value to this collaboration
+2. How the MRC DTP student would add value to current research

 3. How the project will address MRC strategic skills priorities (https://www.mrc.ac.uk/documents/pdf/mrc-strategic-skill-priorities/)